 I was doing tons of research, i was adding and adding to my sketchbooks, coming up with new ideas and solutions, but something was missing.
 Something wasn’t right, i could feel it.
 I couldn’t portray my ideas.
 I had great ideas, but for unknown reasons i wasn’t able to put them down on paper for others to see.

 The first semester passed very quickly, as per usual, and lots of things were getting me down.
-But the worst thing of all was the attitude we were getting from the tutor in the uni.
+But the worst thing of all was the attitude we were getting from the tutor.
 I felt a bit of a stagnation in our learning process.
 Nothing was changing or improving and there was only so much i could do on my own…

 Shortly before Christmas break we had a bunch of students from Singapore partner university come over for a week.
 They showed presentations of their projects, we showed ours, we had a collab’project together and in general lots of fun – they were all great.